 The Rich History of Mount Yonah

-Mount Yonah is a prominent peak standing at elevation of 3,166 feet, located in the southern Appalachian Mountains near Helen, Georgia.
+The History of Mount Yonah start by learning that is it a prominent peak standing at an elevation of 3,166 feet, located in the southern Appalachian Mountains near Helen, Georgia.
 The mountain is popular with hikers, and presents a challenging opportunity for hikers in good shape, but rewards the effort with amazing views at the top.

 In the early 20th century, the mountain gained popularity as a hiking and climbing destination.
 The first recorded ascent of the mountain was made in 1914 by a group of hikers from Atlanta.
 The mountain's popularity as a hiking destination continued to grow, and in the 1920s the Civilian Conservation Corps (CCC) built a trail to the summit, making it more accessible to the public.